*** Published on 28/6/24; Updated on 15/10/24; Updated again on 18/11/24 ***

 Funding:

-Peace Now managed to obtain only partial information about Amana’s activities, only in the Gush Etzion area, thanks to a petition submitted by the Movement for Freedom of Information.
+Peace Now managed to obtain partial information about Amana’s activities, in the Gush Etzion area, thanks to a petition submitted by the Movement for Freedom of Information.
 The information shows that Amana directly invested in illegal farms close to a million NIS in two years, and this was for only four farms.
 It can be assumed that Amana’s investment in farms in the rest of the West Bank and over the years is much more extensive:

 In 2018, Amana invested NIS 52,650 in Peni Kedem Farm and 60,840 NIS in Nachal Heletz Farm.
-In 2019, it invested NIS 632,065 in Nachal Heletz Farm; 100,958 in Tkoa Farm; and in Mitzpe Yehuda Farm (Tzon Keidar Farm): NIS 138,109.
+In 2019, it invested NIS 632,065 in Nachal Heletz Farm; NIS 100,958 in Tkoa Farm; and in Mitzpe Yehuda Farm (Tzon Keidar Farm): NIS 138,109.

 In the contract for the establishment of the farm, which was signed between Yinon Levy and the Administration of the Meitarim Industrial Zone, Amana appears as someone who helps the farm in various areas and undertakes obligations related to the implementation of the contract.
 Peace Now knows of two other farms that had a similar contractual involvement to Amana.